andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/analyzing-swift-protocol-extensions-and-c-abstract-classes.md

 So there are some similarities that I hope you can see and appreciate between C# abstract classes and Swift protocol extensions.
 But there are some major differences that should also be recognized:

-  * Fundamentally, C# abstract classes are a &#8220;behavior by inheritance&#8221; tool, while Swift protocol extension are a &#8220;behavior by composition&#8221; tool.
+  * Fundamentally, C# abstract classes are a "behavior by inheritance&#8221; tool, while Swift protocol extension are a "behavior by composition&#8221; tool.
   * Consequently, C# abstract classes impose a significant limitation: subclasses can inherit from one and only one base class.
 Swift protocols, on the other hand, can be decomposed into fine-grained, specific requirements that can later be re-combined and composed into more robust and dynamic Type specifications.
 While C# interfaces provide this same composability, they _don't_ have the ability to provide default implementation, which is a significant difference between the Swift counterpart.
   * As a consequence of _that_, subclasses of a C# abstract class get _all_ of the behavior, whether they need (or want) it or not.
 Swift protocols, being composable, allow a Type to conform to _just_ the pieces it needs.
 The protocol extension can still exist to provide default behavior when it's appropriate.
 But if a certain Type needs no ability to [do some thing], it simply drops conforming to that protocol and no superfluous behavior is imposed upon the Type.